relationbuilder/ml-classifier-gesture-recognition-wiki/stock-example/predict-future-stock-price-using-machine-learning.md

 **I provide [consulting services](http://BayesAnalytic.com/contact) to help adapt  [Quantized Classifier](https://bitbucket.org/joexdobs/ml-classifier-gesture-recognition) to meet your project needs.**

+> > Summary:   During the period tested 32% of all SPY bars met our goal of the market price rising by at least 1% before it dropped by 1%.
+This means that if you randomly purchased the stock only 1 time out of 3 would you exit with a 1% profit before you hit a stop loss at 1%.
+The classifier was able to increase our win rate to 2 out of 3 purchases.
+> >
-> > Summary:   During the period tested 36.8% of all SPY bars met our goal of rising by 1% in future bars before the price dropped by 1%.
-The engine trained from 1,573 bars while making predictions for 171 bars ending in Jan-2017.
-It predicted 33 bars  would meet the goal.
-Of those bars it was correct 57.6% of the time.
-This represents a  20.8% lift compared to trading random entry points.
+> > The Quantized classifier  trained from 1,399 SPY bars while making predictions for  350 bars  ending in Jan-2017.
+It predicted 41 bars  would meet the goal.
+Of those bars it was correct 65.8% of the time.
+This represents a  33.8% lift compared to trading random entry points.
 The indicators used were primitive so results could improve with additional work.

 ## Overview
 >When first learning about stock trading I learned a general rule that if you can predict price movement correctly more than 50% of the time you can make a profit trading stocks provided: